Generating Persistent Objects for Existing Data Tables

 If you do not want to use the Data Model Designer and prefer to edit generated classes manually, do the following:

 - In the wizard, uncheck the Create partial declarations for manual editing option.
-As a result, partial declarations will not be generated and a single file will be created for each class.
+As a result, the wizard generates a single code file for each class without partial declarations.

 - After the wizard is completed, remove the generated MyDataModel.xpo file (here, "MyDataModel" is the name you specified in step 2 above).